hannahchapman79/BaliFlux-backend/README.md

-# BaliFlux Backend
+# BaliGuide Backend

 Hosted version: https://baliflux-backend.onrender.com

 ## Description

-BaliFlux Backend is the Node.js and MongoDB-powered API that supports BaliFlux.
+BaliGuide Backend is the Node.js and MongoDB-powered API that supports BaliGuide.
 It manages user authentication and AI-driven recommendations, ensuring all information is secure and easily accessible.
 <br>
 This backend was built using Node.js, JavaScript, Express, MongoDB, Bcrypt for password hashing and JWT.
 <br>